Bilbottom/dbt-unit-test-coverage/README.md

 ### Code coverage

-With the CTE unit tests, we can then measure the number of (logical) CTEs that don't have tests which forms the coverage metric.
+With the CTE unit tests, we can then measure the number of (logical) CTEs that don't have tests which gives us the coverage metric.

 ## Future plans